Five Houses of Chan: East Mountain Teaching

 Shenhui's influence is traceable in the Platform Sutra, which gives a popular account of the story of Huineng, but also reconciles the antagonism created by Shenhui.
-Shenhui himself does not figure in the Platform Sutra; he was effectively written out of Chán-history.
+Shenhui himself does not figure in the Platform Sutra; he was effectively written out of Chan-history.

-From the East Mountain Teachings descend the Five Houses of Chán, via various lineages.
+From the East Mountain Teachings descend the Five Houses of Chan, via various lineages.

 The Five Houses

 The five houses were each defined by a unique method of teaching.
 Each school's methods were significantly different from the others, though it was not unheard of for teachers from one school to use the methods of another.

 Guiyang school

 The Guiyang school (潙仰宗 Guíyáng, Jpn.
 Igyō) was the first established school of the Five Houses of Zen.
 Guiyang is named after master Guishan Lingyou (771–854) (Kuei-shan Ling-yu, Jpn.
 Isan Reiyū) and his student, Yangshan Huiji (807-883, or 813–890) (Yang-shan Hui-chi, Jpn.
 Kyōzan Ejaku).

 Guishan was a disciple of Baizhang Huaihai, the Chinese Zen master whose disciples included Huangbo Xiyun (who in turn taught Línjì Yìxuán, founder of the Linji School).
 After founding the Guiyang School, Yangshan moved his school to what is now modern Jiangxi.

 The Guiyang school is distinct from the other schools due to its use of esoteric metaphors and imagery in the school's kōans and other teachings.

 Over the course of Song Dynasty (960–1279), the Guiyang school, along with the Fayan and Yunmen schools were absorbed into the Linji school.
-Chán master Hsu Yun, however, attempted to revive absorbed lineages.
+Chan master Hsu Yun, however, attempted to revive absorbed lineages.
 The attempt was successful regarding the Guiyang school, Hsuan Hua being its most known modern representative.